ResoNight/GoldenWalnutFramework/README.md

 ## General
 Now you can start writing stuff into the **Entries** field.
 There are a few things I want to mention before you jump into adding your new entries.
 The [Contents](#contents) field above roughly matches the structure that your entries will have.
-IDs work in a pretty unusual way, so please read [Walnut ID](#walnut-ids) and the Setting
-[AutomaticWalnutIDs](#automaticwalnutids).
-All entries will be checked when you start the game and they will be checked again, if you load into a save.
-The check for your [Location](#location) entry can only happen after loading into a save.
+All entries will be checked when you start the game and they will be checked again, after you load into a save.
+The check for your [Location](#location) entries can only happen after loading into a save.
 If you are adding/changing entries in your content.json, you don't need to fully close the game and reopen it.
 You can just exit the save and re-enter it.
 You will get a little warning into your SMAPI console, when you add or remove a [Walnut Group](#hint), but don't worry, your collected Walnut Count will just be off for that session.
 After restarting, it will always be correct.
 Now lets get started with **GoldenWalnuts!**

 ## GoldenWalnuts
 The Basic structure for Golden Walnuts looks like this: